CatherineLacala/CatherineLacala/README.md

 # 👋 Hi, I’m Catherine!

-🎓 Computer Science student at the University of Illinois at Chicago (B.S. expected May 2027)
+🎓 Computer Science student at the University of Illinois Chicago (B.S. expected May 2027)

 📍 Chicago, IL